A lot or a little?

 Is it any good?

-Bening has a laugh like a musical instrument and she plays it like a virtuoso.
-She is positively incandescent, with all of the pure star quality of the character she is playing and then some.
+Bening has a laugh like a musical instrument and she plays it like a virtuoso; she is positively incandescent, with all of the pure star quality of the character she's playing and then some.
 Her curls bounce, her eyes sparkle, and her voice is like bells rung by angels.
 This is a sensational performance.
 The rest of BEING JULIA doesn't match it, but then there are not many that could.

 Talk to your kids about ...

 Our editors recommend

 Top advice and articles